 05 | LARGE COLLECTIONS

 As kids grow they start to fall in love with certain toys.
 Before you know it they have a collection bigger than their room!
-Whatever your kid decided to collect it only makes sense to create some sort clever toy organizing ideas.
+Whatever your kid decided to collect it only makes sense to create some sort of clever toy organizing ideas.

 - Does your kid have a toy car obsession?
 Why not do something fun and unique and install a thin shallow wall display case.
 Organize by color to make it more fun!